christianpaquin/grovedb/docs/list_mode.md

 - **No efficient range queries by key**: Since keys are random, you cannot use key ranges to fetch a slice of the list; you must traverse the tree by position.
 - **Direct key lookup**: Model 2a uses BST traversal (O(log n) in-memory); Model 2b uses RocksDB get (amortized O(1) with cache, O(log n) worst case LSM tree).

-### 2. Merkle Proofs
+### 2. Merkle Proofs ✅ IMPLEMENTED (October 2025)

+**Implementation**: Full positional proof system in `merk/src/proofs/positional.rs`

-- **Insertion/Deletion Proofs**: You can prove that a node at a given in-order index existed (or was removed) because subtree_size participates in the hashed state.
+- **Insertion/Deletion Proofs**: ✅ You can prove that a node at a given in-order index existed (or was removed) because subtree_size participates in the hashed state.
     - *Insertion proof*: Provide a Merkle path for the new leaf plus sibling hashes and subtree_size values allowing the verifier to recompute the index and new root.
     - *Deletion proof*: Provide the prior path (or absence proof) plus updated sibling subtree_size values showing the resulting root.
-- **Key + Position (per root) Proofs**: For a *specific* root you can prove: "the node with key K (and value V) is at position i" by supplying the standard membership path augmented with subtree_size metadata.
-The verifier recomputes `i` while verifying the path.
+- **Key + Position (per root) Proofs**: ✅ For a *specific* root you can prove: "the node with key K (and value V) is at position i" by supplying the standard membership path augmented with subtree_size metadata.
+The verifier recomputes position while verifying the path.
+- **Implementation Details**:
+    - Uses `KVValueHashWithSubtreeSize` node variant in proof structure
+    - Cryptographically binds subtree_size to hash via `node_hash_list_mode()`
+    - Verification validates both root hash AND position
+    - Demo: `merk/examples/uuid-collab-edit-with-proofs.rs`
 - **What is *not* provided**: Stability of that position across later updates; after insertions/deletions elsewhere K may move to a different index and prior proofs become historical only.

 ### 3. Range Proofs
-- **Range by position**: You can construct a proof that a contiguous range of positions (e.g., 10..20) contains a specific set of elements, by traversing the tree and collecting the relevant nodes and their Merkle paths.
+- **Range by position**: ⏳ You can construct a proof that a contiguous range of positions (e.g., 10..20) contains a specific set of elements, by traversing the tree and collecting the relevant nodes and their Merkle paths. *(Not yet implemented - future enhancement)*
 - **Range by key is not meaningful**: Since keys are random, range proofs by key are not possible or meaningful in this model.

 ### 4. Other Long-Term Considerations